AndrewCarson5/Artemis-Archive/cafeteria.md

 - **Graphical User Interface (GUI)**: Implement a GUI using `Tkinter` or `PyQt` for a more interactive ordering experience.
 - **Advanced Order Tracking**: Add real-time order tracking to show order status in the kitchen.
 - **Mobile App Integration**: Integrate mobile payment APIs for real-time mobile payments.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adapt the **README** to better reflect any specific changes or additions you make to the project!